top of page

 church altar 2.jpg

-In our congregation, Julie works under the supervision of Pastor Warren to ensure the leadership and spiritual needs of the congregation are met.
+In our congregation, Julie works under the supervision of Rev. Deborah Halter to ensure the leadership and spiritual needs of the congregation are met.

 Julie’s regular office hours are Tuesdays and Thursdays from 9:00am-12:00pm and by appointment as needed to explore how God is active and present in our lives during our suffering, during our joys, and during the ordinary times of our lives.